Chief Executive Officer

 A nationally recognized expert in both child development and nonprofit leadership strategies, Fred Ferrer leads the development of the vision and the strategic direction of The Health Trust.

 Ferrer holds a B.S. degree from Santa Clara University, an M.S. from San Jose State University and an honorary Doctorate of Public Service from Santa Clara University.
-He is also a graduate of the Performance Measurement for Effective Management of Nonprofit Organizations and Strategic Perspectives in Non-Profit Management Program at Harvard University.
+He is also a graduate of the Performance Measurement for Effective Management of Nonprofit Organizations and Strategic Perspectives in Nonprofit Management Program at Harvard University.
+He recently completed the Executive Program for Nonprofit Leadership at Stanford’s Graduate School of Business.
 He was on the adjunct faculty at Santa Clara University’s Graduate School of Education for 11 years.
-He has been on the adjunct faculty at De Anza College for over 20 years.
+He has been on the adjunct faculty at De Anza College for over 25 years.
 Ferrer is also an Aspen Institute Fellow, having completed the Pahara-Aspen Education Fellowship program.

 Chief Operating Officer